Working with Revised Residential Structure Plans: Estimating and Quantity Takeoff Tutorial

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-In this video we'll be talking about the files that we'll be working with.
-These handouts will be included in your download folder.
-We'll be working with a revised set of plans for the residential structure that some of you may recognize from the Introduction to Blueprint Reading class.
+In this video, we’ll be discussing the files that we’ll be working with.
+These handouts are included in your downloads folder.
+We’ll be working with a revised set of plans for the residential structure that some of you may recognize from the Introduction to Blueprint Reading class.

-This defines the music and guest rooms as an addition to the residence and will be the basis of the estimate of this class.
-We'll be using plans, elevations, details, sections, schedules, and show you how we came up with the quantities required for this estimate.
-So master format, as mentioned earlier, will be used for the takeoff and for the estimating.
+This set defines the music and guest rooms as additions to the residence and will be the basis of the estimate for this class.
+We’ll be using plans, elevations, details, sections, and schedules, and we’ll show you how we calculated the quantities required for this estimate.
+MasterFormat, as mentioned earlier, will be used for both the takeoff and the estimating process.

-The version of master format we'll be providing is 2016.
-We'll be using an Excel spreadsheet for quantity takeoffs and for the unit cost pricing.
-It's to be used only in this class and not for generating new estimates.
+The version of MasterFormat we’ll be providing is the 2016 edition.
+We’ll be using an Excel spreadsheet for quantity takeoffs and unit cost pricing.
+This file is to be used only for this class and not for generating new estimates.

-Either Excel or Google Sheets can be used, although Excel is preferred since they were created in Excel to begin with.
-ARS means pricing data is one example of many resources available for unit pricing costs and many of them provide annual updates and they also have city cost indexes.
-So the unit costs can be applied to any city throughout the United States.
+Either Excel or Google Sheets can be used, although Excel is preferred since the templates were originally created in Excel.
+ARS Means pricing data is one example of the many resources available for unit pricing, and many also include city cost indexes.
+These unit costs can be applied to any city throughout the United States.

 Learn Construction Estimating